facebookarchive/caffe2/_docs/getting-started/centos.md

 #### Test it out!

-To check if Caffe2 is working and it using the GPU's try this.
-You should see an output of a bunch of arrays, but more importantly, no error messages!
+To check if Caffe2 is working and it's using the GPU's try the command below.
+You should see an output of a bunch of arrays, but more importantly, you should see no error messages!
+Consult the Troubleshooting section of the docs here and for Ubuntu for some help.

 ```
 python -m caffe2.python.operator_test.relu_op_test